 The framework is rigorously maintained by Google.
 Two versions are planned for 2018.

 Version 6, which was released in early 2018, adds more tools for cross-compatibility going forward, and Version 7 is already in beta for a Fall 2018 release.

 Like Angular, React has grown in popularity over the last couple of years, offering a series of new releases and development tools and enjoying increasing adoption for new projects.

-It was boosted by Facebook’s release of React Native for creating mobile apps.
+React got a serious boost in popularity from Facebook’s release of React Native for creating mobile apps.

-Backbone provides structure to enterprise front-ends with features like key-value binding, collections with a robust API and views complete with declarative event handling.
+Backbone provides structure to enterprise front-ends, with features like key-value binding, collections with a robust API and views complete with declarative event handling.

 Some developers regard Backbone as too light for modern apps, but it still has a loyal base of users.